 You may have income from which no U.S. income tax is withheld.
 Or, the amount of tax withheld may not equal the income tax you estimate you will owe at the end of the year.
-If this is true, and if you have income effectively connected with a trade or business in the United States, you may have to pay estimated tax and file Form 1040-ES(NR).
+If this is true, you may have to pay estimated tax and file Form 1040-ES(NR).
 A penalty may be charged if you underpay your estimated tax by a certain amount.